Process · 8 min read · May 13, 2026 · 414 words

 Gas: opt out or run it

 All-electric ADUs (heat pump everything) skip SoCalGas entirely — saving 4–8 weeks of schedule and $2K–$6K in line extensions.
 Per CPUC Decision 20-08-018, gas line extensions are no longer subsidized at the customer-class allowance rate, which has shifted the math heavily toward all-electric.
+The Title 24 guide covers the code side of going all-electric.

 Sequencing that actually works